 Every child is unique in their own way, and my hope is to make a small but influential difference in each and every one of my students’ lives.
-My personal teaching style depends on the child, and I try my best to be flexible and customize my approach based on the child’s particular needs.
+My personal teaching style depends on the child, and I try my best to be flexible and customize my approach based on their particular needs.
 Children are always watching the teachers in the classroom, and I feel modeling character traits such as kindness, honesty, manners and courtesy to others will be reflected in the children.
 I also feel it is critically important that each child feels loved, cared for, secure, and welcome in their school environment, no matter who they are.

 I love making Palasinta on the weekends, an authentic Hungarian thin crepe with assorted savory and sweet toppings.
 My personal favourite includes cheese, ham and mushrooms with a cup of English breakfast tea, DE-LICIOUS!